 The Koreans celebrate Seollal or the Lunar New Year in January or February each year, and Koreans say they gain a year in age with the arrival of the New Year.
 That means everyone in Korea becomes a year older at the new year!

 The festival lasts for three days and tteokguk soup is always served to launch the celebrations.
 It’s made of beef, vegetables and egg, along with sliced rice cakes and kimchi dumplings.
 As well as being super-tasty, the soup is associated with bringing good health and long life – a great way to begin a New Year.
+Looking for a good Kimchi recipe?
+Check out this delicious one for Kimchi Fried Rice.

 Pennsylvania and Ohio – Providential Pork